luketheobscure/luketheobscure.github.io/_posts/2024-07-21-memory-leak-mystery.md

 ### The Investigation

 Like any good detective, I started by gathering clues.
-We have all of our applications wired up with both New Relic and Sumologic, but for this kind of thing I find that Sumologic is the better tool for getting a picture of the problem.
+We have all of our applications wired up with both [New Relic](https://newrelic.com/) and [Sumologic](https://www.sumologic.com/), but for this kind of thing I find that Sumologic is the better tool for getting a picture of the problem.
 I was able to determine the following:

-- **History**: Errors traced back to at least June.
+- **History**: Errors traced back to at least three months.
 - **Frequency**: Occurrences every 3-4 hours.
 - **Scope**: Limited to the Next.js application.
 - **Impact**: Serious enough to trigger PagerDuty alerts.